satu0king/Github-Documentation-With-Doxygen/README.md

 Automatically deploy your documentation of your project without any CI pipelines.
 This is achieved by using github actions along with github pages.

+Doxygen with auto deployment has been setup in this repository.
+The documentation for this repository is available at https://satu0king.github.io/Github-Documentation-With-Doxygen/

 ## Doxygen - Documentation Setup
 Skip this if you already have doxygen configured
+* Install `doxygen`
+    * macOS - `brew install doxygen`
+    * Ubuntu - `sudo apt-get install -y doxygen`
 * Create doxygen config file (Doxyfile).
 Run `doxygen -g`
 * Configure `Doxyfile`
     * Set `RECURSIVE` to true